Brett Kavanaugh Supreme Court nomination: Support

 Senate Republican leaders expressed support for Kavanaugh's nomination.
 Senate Majority Leader Mitch McConnell stated his intent to support the nomination, referring to Kavanaugh as "highly regarded throughout the legal community".
 Senate Judiciary Committee chairman Chuck Grassley also had high praise for Kavanaugh, calling him "one of the most qualified Supreme Court nominees to come before the Senate."

+Former president George W. Bush stated his support for Kavanaugh and called President Trump to congratulate him on his choice.
+When the confirmation became more difficult, he actively called moderate Republican senators to ask them to vote in favor of Kavanaugh, such as Jeff Flake of Arizona and Susan Collins of Maine, as well as moderate Democrat Joe Manchin of West Virginia.

 Stanford Law School professor Nathaniel Persily, a scholar of constitutional law, election law, and the democratic process, responded to the nomination writing that Kavanaugh "is eminently qualified and a very talented jurist."
 However, he went on to observe, "that is all quite beside the point in today’s political environment.
 The norms of Supreme Court confirmations have been degrading for some time."

 Yale Law School professor Akhil Reed Amar, an expert on constitutional law and originalism, whose notable students include Kavanaugh, Chris Coons, and Cory Booker, called the nomination of Kavanaugh Trump's "finest hour, his classiest move".
 Amar also remarked that Kavanaugh "commands wide and deep respect among scholars, lawyers, and jurists".

 Robert S. Bennett, an attorney who represented President Bill Clinton during the Lewinsky scandal (opposite Kavanaugh, who worked for independent counsel Kenneth Starr), stated that he supported Kavanaugh's confirmation.

 In their blog, The Libre Initiative, a group funded by Freedom Partners, a nonprofit group backed by the Koch brothers and other conservative donors, encouraged Latinos to support Kavanaugh.
 The Latino Coalition (TLC), established in 1995 by Hispanic business owners and whose chairman is Hector Barreto, Administrator of the United States Small Business Administration from 2001 to 2006, also supported Kavanaugh.